 One thing the Logitech Crayon had that other cheaper stylus options appeared to lack were the advanced gestures.
 It also connects instantly to the iPad and it’s highly compatible with other softwares.
 Some of the super cheap options aren’t as compatible as this stylus with other applications and classroom apps.

-There was no delays and no lag or frustration.
+The best pens for Procreate will have minimum input delay between the pen and the display.
+With the Logitech Crayon, there were no delays, no lag or frustration when we tested it out.
 Professional’s will like this if they are just casually drawing,sketching or note taking.

 6. Wacom Bamboo fineline: Best Wacom stylus for Procreate